daremat/es6-epf/README.md

   transition: all .5s;
 }
 // ...
 ```

 With Sass, you can now nest your blocks within other blocks.
-Rewrite it as follows:
+As an example, `card.component.scss` can be rewritten as follows:

 ``` sass
 // card.component.scss